youngmani/poof-sounds/README.md

 # poof sounds
 ![icon](pack.png)

 Minecraft Java Edition resource pack that replaces in-game sounds with audio clips of Poofesure!
+[Watch Poofesure play Minecraft with this sound pack here!](https://www.youtube.com/watch?v=0h4PMg7i348)

 **poof sounds** was designed for and tested on version 1.16.2 to 1.16.5 of Minecraft Java edition, but it will probably work on version 1.17 as well.